janikmiet/globaldata/README.md

 ### Workflow

-1. Download Excel files (single tab/advanced export) from GlobalData.com.
-Preformat file to CSV and save to `data/simple` folder with timestamp on file name.
+1. Download Excel files (single tab/advanced export) from GlobalData.com

+2. Preformat file to CSV and save to `data/` folder with timestamp on filename.

-2. Run `run.R` file
+3. Source `run.R` file.

-3. Take a cup of tea and enjoy while machine is running.
+4. Take a cup of tea and enjoy while machine is running.